-During the 'Reach for the Stars' mentoring meeting, the teachers will talk to pupils about things they are doing well and work they might be finding difficult.
+The teachers will talk to pupils about things they are doing well and work they might be finding difficult.
 Pupils should be clear about what they need to do to improve in their learning, attitude or behaviour, etc. Pupils are expected to make as much effort as they can to improve.